 An introduction to the historical, theoretical, and practical principles and applications of visual communication.
 This course addresses the social, cultural, and political significance of visual culture through the study of semiotics, design, media, and technology.
-Students apply the history, theory, and praxis of visual culture to produce written assignments.
+Students apply the history, theory, and praxis of visual culture to written assignments.
 Note: Students who have received credit for COMM 3022 may not take this course for credit.

 An analysis of the theory and practice of communication in organizations.
 This course is designed to be an active learning experience that helps students to understand organizational life by critically examining the role of teamwork, corporate culture, socialization, workplace conflict, superior-subordinate and peer-to-peer communication, and leadership in organizations.

-Prerequisites: COMM 3024; Science Communication students only
+Prerequisite(s): COMM 3024; Science Communication students only

 An opportunity for students to apply material gained in both theoretical and applied courses to real-world job situations.
 Students are placed in science communication positions in government, academic, NGO or private sector organizations for a 4-month period to acquire experience in the field of science communication.

-Major Project Seminar
+Major Project Seminar 1.0 unit

-Prerequisite: Science Communication students only; with permission of the instructor
+Prerequisite(s): Science Communication students only; with permission of the instructor